 The ECP Committee has nine members that represent a range of identities and specializations.
 We are practitioners, advocates, scholars, and community members who are all working towards that elusive work-life balance and trying to keep our field moving towards more equity, inclusion, and justice.
 I encourage you to read more about our committee members by visiting our “Committee Members” page.
 Members serve a 3-year term, and we accept new applications every April.
 We encourage you to consider serving as a member of the ECP Committee.

 We have several ongoing projects to help support ECPs in the society.
 We oversee travel grants to aid with travel to the APA Annual Convention.
-We host a Social Hour at convention that is a great opportunity for ECPs to network and connect with each other after a hectic day of conferencing.
+We host a Social Hour at convention that is a great opportunity for ECPs to network and connect with each other amidst conferencing.
 We also work each year to submit programming for convention that is relevant to our needs, such as advocacy as an ECP, leadership development, grant writing, salary negotiation, accessing mentorship, and licensure issues.
 To stay up to date on the activities of the committee, be sure to join our ECP listserv and join our Early Career Professionals Facebook Community.

-Director, Psychological Services Clinic
+Assistant Director, Clinical Services